dangazineu/tako/docs/designs/exec-workflow-engine.md

         -   `.steps`: The outputs of all previously completed steps in the same workflow (e.g., `.steps.previous-step.outputs.version`).
         -   `.trigger`: For workflows with `on: artifact_update`, the trigger context containing information about the upstream artifact(s).
     - **Resource Limits**: Each workflow runs in a container.
 The `resources` block and corresponding CLI flags define hard limits for CPU and memory.
 If a container exceeds these limits, it will be terminated by the container runtime.
 For long-running steps, these resource limits continue to be enforced after the main `tako` process has exited.
+    - **Resource Monitoring and Reporting**: To provide better visibility into resource usage, the engine will:
+      - **Log Warnings**: Periodically monitor container resource usage and log a warning if it approaches the defined limits (e.g., >90% of memory or CPU).
+This helps diagnose terminations due to resource exhaustion.
+      - **Post-Execution Reporting**: The `tako status <run-id>` command will include a summary of the peak resource usage for each step, allowing users to analyze and optimize their workflow's resource consumption.
     - **NOTE on Resource Exhaustion**: While resource limits are enforced, it is still possible for a long-running container to consume significant disk space in the workspace.
 The initial design does not include disk space quotas.
 Users should be mindful of this when designing workflows with long-running steps.
 Future versions may include configurable disk quotas and more advanced resource management features.
     - **Workspace**: The workspace (`~/.tako/workspaces/<run-id>/...`) is mounted into the container.
     - **Template Caching**: To optimize performance, templates are parsed once per workflow execution and the parsed representation is cached in-memory for the duration of the run.
 The initial design does not include hard limits on the template cache size, as the memory footprint is expected to be minimal for typical workflows.
 No hard limit will be imposed.